Billiefu/Projects_DIP2E/projects/Project 06-04/Description.md

 ### Question

-Download Fig. 6.28(b) and duplicate Example 6.15, but segment instead the darkest regions in the image.
+Download `jupiter-Io-closeup.bmp` and duplicate Example 6.15 (Image segmentation based on RGB color space), but segment instead the darkest regions in the image.

 ### Technical Discussion